tensorflow/sig-tfjs/tfjs-tflite-node/README.md

 # Usage
 ## Import the packages
-To use this package, you will need a TFJS backend installed.
-We recommend the [CPU backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-cpu), unless you need to do a lot of preprocessing, in which case you might use the [Node.js backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-node) or [webgl backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-webgl).
+To use this package, you will need a TFJS backend installed (in order to pass tensors to and from the library).
+We recommend the [CPU backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-backend-cpu), unless you need to do a lot of preprocessing, in which case you may want to use the [Node.js backend](https://github.com/tensorflow/tfjs/tree/master/tfjs-node).

 ```
 // Adds the CPU backend.